microsoft/playwright-python/CONTRIBUTING.md

 ### Configuring python environment

-The project required python version 3.8+.
+The project requires python version 3.8+.
 To set it as default in the environment run the following commands:

 ```bash
 python3.8 -m venv env